Ukraine says survived its most difficult winter

 "Engineers are also continuing repairs at all power system facilities that were previously damaged by Russian missile and drone attacks," it said.

-The war in Ukraine has seen Europe shake its deep reliance on Russian oil and gas amid waves of sanctions aimed at stemming Moscow's ability to fund its military through energy revenues.
+The war in Ukraine has seen Europe question its deep reliance on Russian oil and gas amid waves of sanctions aimed at stemming Moscow's ability to fund its military through energy revenues.

 "The EU also won, and contrary to Moscow's laughter, it did not freeze without Russian gas.
 One piece of advice to Russia: choke on your gas and choke on your missiles," Kuleba added in the statement.

-The foreign minister's comments came as fighting in eastern Ukraine appears to be reaching a precarious moment for Kyiv around Bakhmut, in what has become the longest and bloodiest battle of Russia's invasion.
+The foreign minister's comments came as fighting appears to be reaching a precarious moment for Kyiv, with a missile on Wednesday night hitting the town of Zaporizhzhia in eastern Ukraine -- a region regularly targeted by Russian strikes.

+Two people died in the attack, according to Anatoliy Kurtev, secretary of Zaporizhzhia city council, who added on his Telegram channel that there were still civilians trapped under building rubble.

-AFP journalists near Bakhmut saw Ukrainian forces close roads towards the embattled salt-mining town, raising the spectre of a possible Ukrainian withdrawal.
+Further east near Bakhmut -- the site of the longest and bloodiest battle of Russia's invasion -- AFP journalists saw Ukrainian forces close roads towards the embattled salt-mining town, raising the spectre of a possible Ukrainian withdrawal.

 "Heavy battles are ongoing for our Bakhmut," the head of the city's military administration Oleksiy Reva said.